parthibrao/Armadillo-for-LBM/README.md

 # Armadillo-for-LBM
 Demonstration of the use of the Armadillo C++ linear algebra library for prototyping purposes in the lattice Boltzmann method.
-The repo contains code for single and two phase flows.
+The repo contains code for single and two phase flows using BGK and MRT collision models.
 The directory consists of the following files:
 1. ArmaFeatures.cpp: A quick rundown on the essential features of the Armadillo library in a LBM context
 2. spinodalDecomp.cpp: Simulation of the 2D spinodal decompostion process using the Shan-Chen multicomponent LB model.
 The code illustrates how Armadillo's datastructures and associated functionalities that can be useful for LBM purposes